silvanazdravevska/CapstoneProject-Microsoft-Azure-Nanodegree/starter_file/README.md

 In this project a classification model will be built both with Automated Machine Learning and a Hyperdrive model with tuned hyperparameters to determine the best model for prediction of death events based on 12 features:

-age: age of the patient (years)
+-age: age of the patient (years)
-anaemia: decrease of red blood cells or hemoglobin (boolean) high blood pressure: if the patient has hypertension (boolean) creatinine phosphokinase (CPK): level of the CPK enzyme in the blood (mcg/L)
+-anaemia: decrease of red blood cells or hemoglobin (boolean) -high blood pressure: if the patient has hypertension (boolean) -creatinine phosphokinase (CPK): level of the CPK enzyme in the blood (mcg/L)
-diabetes: if the patient has diabetes (boolean) ejection fraction: percentage of blood leaving the heart at each contraction (percentage)
+-diabetes: if the patient has diabetes (boolean) -ejection fraction: percentage of blood leaving the heart at each contraction (percentage)
-platelets: platelets in the blood (kiloplatelets/mL)
+-platelets: platelets in the blood (kiloplatelets/mL)
-sex: woman or man (binary)
+-sex: woman or man (binary)
-serum creatinine: level of serum creatinine in the blood (mg/dL) serum sodium: level of serum sodium in the blood (mEq/L)
+-serum creatinine: level of serum creatinine in the blood (mg/dL) -serum sodium: level of serum sodium in the blood (mEq/L)
-smoking: if the patient smokes or not (boolean)
+-smoking: if the patient smokes or not (boolean)
-time: follow-up period (days)
+-time: follow-up period (days)

 ### Access